Facilities at McKay Orthopaedic Research Laboratory

 Specimen Preparation

 There are two operating room-style facilities; each equipped to accommodate multiple procedures simultaneously.
-The first room has adjustable tracked operating room lights with variable light intensities, and two hydraulic stainless steel operating tables.
-The second room has a 3-foot Envirco laminar flow tabletop clean bench for the sterile dissection and cell and tissue preparation.
-Both room contain a wide range of surgical instruments and specialty power tools such as arthroscopy equipment, air drills, surgitomes, and oscillators which are fully sterilizable for use in animal surgery and 'clean' dissections.
+Each room has adjustable operating room lights with variable light intensities, and a hydraulic stainless steel downdraft operating table.
+One room has a 3-foot Envirco laminar flow tabletop clean bench for the sterile dissection and cell and tissue preparation.
+Both rooms contain a wide range of surgical instruments and specialty power tools such as arthroscopy equipment, air drills, surgitomes, and oscillators which are fully sterilizable for use in animal surgery and 'clean' dissections.
+An Isomet low speed saw enables the preparation of soft and hard tissue mechanical test samples of uniform thickness.
 Sterilizing equipment for preparation of instrument packs and surgical clothing are on hand.
-In addition, an array of refrigerators and freezers are available for tissue storage.

 Tissue Culture